SamBurgess93/Crypto-Memory/README.md

 ### **Features Left to Implement**

 - **HighScore:** Add a Overall High score that would be changed in session storage
-- Add a more designed successful sent message when sending a message from the modal form.
-- **Beat The Clock**
-     - Allowing users to race against the clock in their chosen category.
-     - The developer did try to implement this feature in the current release but it created a bug that was, unfortunately, beyond their skill level.
-After further learning, the developer hopes to apply this to future releases.
+- **Difficulty:** Add difficulty setting to make the grid bigger if desired.
+- **Light/Dark mode:** Two different themes that the player could choose between.
-- An online leadership board, allowing players to see the High Scores of other players.
+- **Online Leaderboard** An online leadership board, allowing players to see the High Scores of other players.
      - This would require the use of a database in order to implement.
 - **404 page:** A message telling the user they have accessed a page that does not exist.
 Including a button that is linked to index.html that prompts them to return to the site.